kyma-project/telemetry-manager/docs/contributor/arch/008-telemetry-flow-healthiness-status-api.md

 We are choosing between two alternatives:

 * Using multiple condition types to represent various telemetry flow events (Throttling, Data Loss, High Buffer Utilization, etc.).
-* Using a single condition type (TelemetryFlowHealthy) with a reason field to denote diverse telemetry flow events.
+* Using a single condition type (`TelemetryFlowHealthy`) with a reason field to denote diverse telemetry flow events.

-After careful consideration, we have opted for the single condition type TelemetryFlowHealthy as it minimizes cognitive load for the end user.
+After careful consideration, we have opted for the single condition type `TelemetryFlowHealthy`, because it is easier to understand for the end user.
 Ultimately, the user's primary concern is understanding whether the telemetry flow is functioning correctly.
-In case of any issues, the user has the following actionable steps:
+In case of any issues, the user can do the following:

 * Troubleshoot the backend.
 * Investigate backend connectivity.
 * Reduce ingestion.
 * Manually scale out the gateway (as long as no autoscaling capability is provided).

-In this scenario, we can assign the reason field a value that holds utmost significance for the user:
+With a single condition type, we can assign the **reason** field a value that is most relevant for the user:
 ```
 FullDataLoss > PartialDataLoss > HighBufferUtilization > GatewayThrottling > Healthy
 ```

-The reasons will then be based on the following alert rules (an example for Metric Pipelines the actual PromQL expressions have to be defined later):
+The reasons are based on the following alert rules (an example for Metric Pipelines; the actual PromQL expressions must be defined later):
 | Alert Rule | Expression |
 | --- | --- |
 | GatewayExporterSentMetrics    | `sum(rate(otelcol_exporter_sent_metric_points{...}[5m])) > 0`           |